ACTIONS SPEAK LOUDER THAN WORDS:

 Part of the difficulty in recognising and addressing the problem in Ireland is the lack of awareness and the fact that the people needing services are often already excluded.
 They are women, they are children and very often they are migrants.
 Please, make sure to visit our FAQ section to debunk some of the most common misconceptions about FGM in Ireland and abroad.

-To do this, we are urging the new government to listen to the recommendations of the National Steering Committee on FGM and to commit to the development and implementation of a National Action Plan on FGM in collaboration with civil society groups.
+We are asking the Government to commit to the development and implementation of a National Action Plan on FGM in collaboration with state-bodies, civil society groups and affected communities.

 This is a key recommendation of the National Steering Committee on FGM.
 We need a Government-led response that includes prevention and support.